roalli88/QDICTION/README.md

 it in the user's home directory.
 It will be installed in a folder named "nltk_data".
 Therefore, if you later wish to uninstall qdiction, **first** use
-"pip uninstall qdiction" or "pip3 uninstall qdiction" and **second** remove the nltk_data folder from your home directory.
+"pip uninstall qdiction" and **second** remove the nltk_data folder from your home directory.

 Contributing
 ============

-Submit bug reports and issues to
+Please submit bug reports and issues to
 `github issues <https://github.com/roalli88/QDICTION/issues>_`